 Cartoons Showcasing the RV Lifestyle

 We love RVing and would recommend it to anyone, but it’s not always dry roads and perfect campsites.
 Each week we like to find a little humor in this form of travel and share it in a comic.
-Please enjoy this collection of RV and travel-related comics drawn by Tom’s very talented sister Elaine Yehl.
+Please enjoy this preview of our RV comics collection drawn by Tom’s sister Elaine Yehl.

 We used to get battery anxiety, too.
 Then we switched to Battle Born’s lithium-ion batteries, and our worries disappeared.
 There’s a lot of debate over which RV battery is best, but there’s no doubt in our minds.
 We think our data on lithium-ion batteries speaks for itself.
 Take a look: Batteries Tested!
 What Is The Best RV Battery For The Money?

 Have you ever pulled in at a campsite and found trash left behind by the previous tenant?
 Not only is it frustrating, but it can also be disgusting.
 Whether you’re camping at a campground or a remote boondocking spot, the general rule is to leave your campsite as good as you found it (if not better!).
 Here are 20 rules that make camping better for everyone: 20 Golden Camping Rules Every Camper Should Know

 There’s a term for RV winter migration patterns.
 It’s called “chasing 70,” and as the name implies, it’s when RVers travel around in search of the optimal 70-degree day.
 Have we piqued your curiosity?
 Learn the secrets of this on-the-move lifestyle: Live in Perfect Weather by Chasing 70 Degrees